Rufous hummingbird: Distribution and habitat

 Adult male rufous hummingbirds tend to migrate slightly earlier than females or young.
-Since juveniles or females are essentially indistinguishable from Allen's hummingbirds unless confirmed by close inspection, eastern rufous migrants may be classified as "rufous/Allen's hummingbirds".
+Since juveniles and females are essentially indistinguishable from Allen's hummingbird, unless confirmed by close inspection, eastern rufous migrants may be classified as "rufous/Allen's hummingbirds".

 Behavior and ecology

 Food and feeding

 They feed on nectar from flowers using a long extendable tongue or catch insects on the wing.
 These birds require frequent feeding while active during the day and become torpid at night to conserve energy.
 Because of their small size, they are vulnerable to insect-eating birds and animals.

 Hovering and sexual dimorphism

 A study that used digital imaging velocimetry to look at wing movements found that the rufous hummingbird supports its body weight during hovering primarily by wing downstrokes (75% of lift) rather than by upstrokes (25% of lift).
 When hovering during fasting, rufous hummingbirds oxidize fatty acids to support metabolism and food energy requirements, but can rapidly switch to carbohydrate metabolism (within 40 minutes) after feeding on flower nectar.

 Both males and females are territorial; however, they defend different types of territories.
 The more aggressive males fight to defend areas with dense flowers, pushing females into areas with more sparsely populated flowers.
-Males generally have shorter wings than females, therefore their metabolic cost for hovering is higher.
+Males generally have shorter wings than females; therefore, their metabolic cost for hovering is higher.
 This allows males to beat their wings at high frequencies, giving them the ability to chase and attack other birds to defend their territory.
 The metabolic cost of short wings is compensated for by the fact that these males do not need to waste energy foraging for food, because their defended territory provides plenty of sustenance.
 Females on the other hand are not given access to the high concentration food sources, because the males fight them off.
 Therefore, females generally defend larger territories, where flowers are more sparsely populated, forcing them to fly farther between food sources.
 The metabolic cost of flying farther is compensated for with longer wings providing more efficient flight for females.
 The differences in wing length demonstrate a distinct sexual dimorphism, allowing each sex to best exploit resources in an area.